cybermana/cybermana/getting-started.md

 2. Github Desktop - Well we couldn't talk Github without playing with this one.
 3. Visual Studio Extensions - This is one of the best bits about VSCode.
 There are literally thousands of opportunities here.
 So we'll walk you through some of them.

+## Continue your Github journey

+This **Getting Started** guide is intended to help you get started.
+Our biggest piece of advice would be to continue your Github journey so you can become a Github Master.

+To help you on your way, we've pulled together some **Awesome Github** resources that will hopefully help:

+- Introduction to Github in Visual Code [Microsoft Learn](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github-visual-studio-code/)

 ## Tips and tricks

 ### Adding images to your Github page?